 |To learn more about Akka Serverless entities see Implementing Value Entities, Implementing Event Sourced Entities, and Implementing Replicated Entities.|

 If you would like to update multiple Entities from a single command, you can use forwarding and side effects.

 Services can interact asynchronously with other services and with external systems.
 Event Sourced Entities emit events to a journal, to which other services can subscribe.
 By configuring your own publish/subscribe (pub/sub) mechanism, any service can publish their own events and subscribe to events published by other services or external systems.

 For more details and examples take a look at the following topics:

 It is good practice to write unit tests as you implement your services.
 The kickstart codegen project includes hooks for JUnit testing.
-For implementation details see the Java kickstart - Create unit tests topic.
+For implementation details see the Project template - Create unit tests topic.